FriendsOfShopware/friendsofshopware.github.io/README.md

 FriendsOfShopware is a group of developers who have banded together to build solid, well tested Shopware Plugins using modern coding standards.

 # How do I get in touch?
 Several of us hang out in [Shopware's gitter channel](https://gitter.im/shopware/shopware).
-We also have our own gitter channel.
+We also have our [own gitter channel](https://gitter.im/FriendsOfShopware/Lobby).
 Finally if you want to ask for a vote (for example to propose a new topic/plugin) create a issue in our [repository](https://github.com/FriendsOfShopware/friendsofshopware.github.com).

 # Rules

 * Import all classes
-* Adhere to PSR-2 as the coding style guide.
+* See .php_cs.dist for Codestyle
 * List on Packagist with **Frosh** as the vendor namespace.
 * Write unit tests.
 Aim for at least 80% coverage
 * DocBlock for all the things